Frequently Asked Questions

 Are you a member of any professional associations?

-Yes, I am a member of PPA (Professional Photographers of America) and the local PPA guild Capital City Camera Guild in Baton Rouge.
+Yes, I am a member of PPA (Professional Photographers of America) and I stay very close in touch with most professional photographers in Baton Rouge.

 How long after the wedding can we expect to receive the finished products?

 The photo proofs are presented to the couple 4-5 weeks after the wedding.
-Products including photo canvases & reprints can be ordered immediately after that point and print orders will be fulfilled within 7-10 days.
+Products including photo canvases & reprints can be ordered immediately after that point and print orders will be fulfilled within 14 days.
 However, our custom designed coffee table books are designed in the order they’re received so this book could take up to 5 months to receive after the photo list is submitted to me.
-You choose the photos to be included in the final album.
+Either you or I choose the photos to be included in the final album.
+We can design quicker generally if our clients trust us to select the wedding photos for the wedding album.
 The design could take up to 4 months and the printing/binding is about a 3.5 week turnaround time.
-You will receive pdfs of the design after we complete it and you’ll be able to make changes page-by-page until the design is EXACTLY as you like it.
+You will receive an email link to view your proof of the design after we complete it and you’ll be able to make changes page-by-page until the design is EXACTLY as you like it.

 How long do you keep the digital files in your archives?
 How do you archive them?